 If you are like me you find Photoshop to be both poorly laid out and daunting to learn.
 It's easy to buy a stack of books and never get anywhere beyond cropping then clicking Auto Levels, Auto Contrast, and Auto Color (and possibly Variations if you've discovered that one) and calling it a day.
 In essence you've spend a fortune on a product that doesn't really do much to help you with your photos.
 Fear not, you aren't alone!

 One of the problems with most Photoshop books is that they've forgotten that there are still people on this planet who don't know the fundamentals of Photoshop.
 If you don't know how to add or subtract from a selection or even what all of the selection tools do, then it will drive you insane when the book simply says "select the girl in the photo" who inevitably has wispy hair going everywhere!

-If you are a Photoshop novice (and it is okay to admit that you are) then I highly recommend you start with Teach Yourself Visually Adobe Photoshop CS3 (or Teach Yourself VISUALLY Photoshop CS4 or CS5 if you are using a newer version of Photoshop).
+If you are a Photoshop novice (and it is okay to admit that you are) then I highly recommend you start with Teach Yourself VISUALLY Photoshop CC (My old CS3 version review).
 However, the important thing to remember when reading Photoshop books is that you MUST apply what you've read on the computer.
 If you simply read it and move on then you'll forget it, so practical application is essential.

 Okay, I know the basics now just show me how to do cool stuff